dcolli23/ingreedyents/README.md

 I should form some sort of cache for the UPCs that I have read such that when I scan an item, it searches the cached UPCs first before making the HTTP request.
 This way it will not cost me points when I scan items that I have scanned in the past.

-### Python

-I believe this is wholly-completed with the BarcodeSpider.com API that I've signed up for.
+I believe this is wholly-completed with the spoonacular API that I've signed up for.
 This will be accomplished with a GET request which can be done via the `HTTPRequest` library I've downloaded.
+  + Spoonacular has a good example of what this will look like here: https://spoonacular.com/food-api/docs#Search-Grocery-Products-by-UPC

 I'm going to use RapidJSON to parse the JSON-formatted strings that I get from the GET requests.
+  + I'm planning on making a class for this to distill down all of the information I'm going to get in the returned JSON file.

 ## Obtaining the Optimized Recipe Choices